tmdarwen/PhaseVocoder/README.md

 **How the PhaseVocoder Works**

 For information on how the PhaseVocoder works, please see ["How the PhaseVocoder Works"](Documentation/HowThePhaseVocoderWorks.md).
+Additionally, the PhaseVocoder's quality is dependent on detection of audio transients.
+Information on how transient detection works can be found [here](Documentation/TransientDetection.md).